felipebottega/AI-Audiovisual-Lab/Guide-ComfyUI-WAN-I2V.md

 - less visual instability
 - more polished final frames

-### Why many Lightning workflows use 2 steps for each stage
+## Why many Lightning workflows use 2 steps for each stage

 In the **Lightning** style workflow, it is common to see something like:

 - **2 high-noise steps**
 - **2 low-noise steps**

 This is not arbitrary.
 It works because Lightning LoRAs are designed to make the model usable with **very few denoising steps**.
 The practical logic is:

-- the **first 2 steps** give enough room to establish motion and composition
+- The **first 2 steps** give enough room to establish motion and composition.
-- the **next 2 steps** refine the output without wasting time on unnecessary denoising passes
+- The **next 2 steps** refine the output without wasting time on unnecessary denoising passes.

 So the model does not need many steps because the LoRA is already pushing it toward a fast, compressed generation path.

 In a **full, non-Lightning workflow**, the same idea still applies, but the total step count is usually higher.

----

 ## Resources and Associated Files on CivitAI